-I suppose examples of these so-called ‘underdogs’ are due, so… how that about that Amp, Watts & Circuit (Desura, Indievania)?
+I suppose examples of these so-called ‘underdogs’ are due, so… how about that Amp, Watts & Circuit (Desura, Indievania)?
 You control a trio of robots who have decided to break free from the monotony of their everyday job/programming, something certainly easier said than done given the number of environmental hazards in the 50 levels.
 Or Astroloco, an over-the-top pointy and clicky sci-fi adventure, which I reviewed a few months back?
-Heck, there’s also QRTH-PHYL, a crazy 3D twist on the classic Snake game, and Patent Blaster lets you, well, blast patents (it’s a rather amusing 2D shooter).
+Heck, there’s also QRTH-PHYL, a crazy 3D twist on the classic Snake game, and Patent Blaster let you, well, blast patents (it’s a rather amusing 2D shooter).
 That takes care of puzzle, comedy, retro revival and nonsensical violence, and here’s racing, RPG and strategy: Proun, Diehard Dungeon, and Aeon Command.
 Many other games are just sitting around doing nothing, waiting for someone to pick up and play them, so as I said: shop around!
 Who knows what you might find?

 Bundle up, because a brand new competitor for your money has arrived, namely the IndieMeadow Greenlight Bundle!
 Not one to be outdone by the competition, Indie Royale also bundled a batch of cheap indie games in The Sigma Bundle.
 If you like strategy games, be sure to grab the latest Bundle In A Box ASAP, for it will be gone in less than 48 hours.
 On the topic of time-sensitive things, why the heck hasn’t Sentris been funded yet?
 It’s at the 72-hour mark, with about $2500 to go… let’s make it happen, eh?